Skip to content

 How Should I Prepare For the Tax Rate Hike?

 Unfortunately, we do not have a secret recipe for you to follow because there is so much uncertainty as to the magnitude of the tax rate hike.
 Given this fact, it would be prudent not to make any rash decisions because of what could potentially happen to tax rates.
 In addition, tax rates are just one of the many factors you should consider when making an investment decision.
-Still, we understand you want an answer so we’ve examined some factors & options for you to think about as you manage your portfolio for 2011.

 More Dividend Tax Questions?